weijingchao-github/Paper/CBF/collision_avoidance/static_obstacle_avoidance/Realtime Safety Control for Bipedal Robots to Avoid Multiple Obstacles via CLF-CBF Constraints.md

 ### 3.5 Analysis for Unwanted Equilibria

+1. Paper [19] points out very clearly that the CLF-CBF-QP formulation of Sec.
+3.4 can introduce unwanted equilibria that may prevent the robot from reaching a goal state.
+The paper [20] also considered this problem and noted that if the equilibria are unstable, then liveness is preserved for almost all initial conditions.

 ## 4. Combining CBFs for Multiple Obstacles

 1. A key innovation with respect to [46] is that we will compose the associated CBFs in a smooth (C1) manner.
 A potential drawback with respect to [46] is that we will assume the obstacles giving rise to the CBFs are a positive distance apart.
 Similar to [47], we saturate standard quadratic CBFs before seeking to combine them.
 Distinct from [47], we multiply the saturated CBFs instead of creating a weighted sum.